emrerothzerg/serverless-aws-nodejs-boilerplate/readme.md

 Run `yarn` to install packages

+## Environment variables

+Go to `config` folder and rename `environment.yml.example` to `environment.yml`

+Add your AWS region, AWS profile for your lambdas and project name.

 ### Creating a new lambda

 Run `yarn new:lambda newLambdaName` (replace `newLambdaName` with your new lambda's name)